Life & Times

 Winston denied this but both friends and family have often remarked on the many similarities in character between

-Balliol College, Oxford (2001-2011).
+College, Oxford (2001-2011).
 He lives in Oxford with his wife, Peggotty.
-Rosamund went to the USA where she
+Rosamund went to the USA where she met her

-met her husband Douglas Barteau (sadly now deceased).
-They produced three grandchildren, Max, Dominic and
+husband Douglas Barteau (sadly now deceased).
+They produced three grandchildren, Max, Dominic and Anthea and,

-a daily comment on the weather!
-He lived in Perranporth from 1925 until 1959, briefly in the South of France in
+daily comment on the weather!
+He lived in Perranporth from 1925 until 1959, briefly in the South of France in 1960

-1960 and then settled in East Sussex.
-However the call of Cornwall always remained strong, both for him and the
+and then settled in East Sussex.
+However the call of Cornwall always remained strong, both for him and the rest of the

-rest of the family, and for many summers Rosamund and Douglas and the grandchildren joined Winston and Jean at
+family, and for many summers Rosamund and Douglas and the grandchildren joined Winston and Jean at the Crantock

 Although it is the Poldarks that brought Winston Graham the most fame, he wrote more than thirty other novels, six